-Heritage assets held by the University consists of artwork and assets of cultural interest displayed in the University's campuses.
-The total estimated current value of the assets is £101,450, based on insurance replacement costs determined in August 2015.
+Heritage assets held by the University consists of artwork and assets of cultural interest displayed in the University's campuses held in perpetuity.
+The total estimated current value of the assets as at 31 August 2015 has not changed, and remains at £101,450 (2016: £101,450), based on insurance replacement cost.
 The heritage assets are not being depreciated as their individual value, other than for insurance purposes, is not known.
 There were no tangible assets held by the subsidiary company.